These days designers can easily share their work on the internet with just a few clicks.

 Viewing a piece in person is different from seeing them online.
 You can touch them to see what kind of paper they were printed on and you can see little details of color.
-Online, include an overall image of the project then zoom in to some of the most interesting areas of each piece and showcase those too.
+Try to capture this online by including an overall image of the project.
+Then zoom in to some of the most interesting details of each piece to showcase those, too.

 This wedding project highlights the many different materials used.